laplazadevs/plazero/src/services/CORABASTOS.md

 1. User submits command
 2. Bot shows confirmation embed with details
-3. User has 30 seconds to confirm or cancel
+3. User has 1 minute to confirm or cancel
 4. On confirmation, topic is added to agenda
 5. Warning displayed about attendance responsibility